iprug/iprug.github.com/_posts/2013-09-24-october-meeting.md

 I'll pick a kata and we can rotate round doing paired TDD on the projector (don't worry, no-one'll pick on your code)

 Usual time and place -- 7pm for 7.30 start in the Brewery Tap.
-Tuesday 1 October. **Note that we'll be in the Tolly Room (downstairs) this month.**
+Tuesday 1 October.